 Day 1: South coast and waterfalls

-Your tour kicks off by traveling down to the south coast of Iceland.
-Along the way, you’ll stop off at jaw-dropping waterfalls including Seljalandsfoss and Skógafoss, with the opportunity to get up close to both of them.
-Visit the tiny village of Skógar and the cultural folk museum to learn more about the history and people of Iceland.
+Your tour kicks off with a trip to the South Coast of Iceland.
+Along the way, you’ll stop off at jaw-dropping waterfalls, including Seljalandsfoss and Skógafoss.
+Yes, with the opportunity to get up close to both of them.
+Visit the village of Skógar and the cultural folk museum to learn more about the history and people of Iceland.

-Your private guide drives you down the coast, so you can take in the sights of Iceland’s alluring black sand beaches, basalt cliffs, and the rugged south Atlantic shore.
+Your private guide drives you down the coast.
+Be ready to take in the sights of Iceland’s alluring black sand beaches, basalt cliffs, and the south Atlantic shore.
 You’ll also visit Vík, a charming coastal village characterized by its white churches and fishing history.

 Days 2–3: Lagoons and glaciers

-Following the sights of the south coast, you’ll travel back west, heading over to the Golden Circle and its unmissable sights.
-Visit Þingvellir National Park, Gullfoss waterfall, and the geothermal geysers.
+Following the South Coast, you’ll travel back west, heading over to the Golden Circle and its unmissable sights.
+Visit Þingvellir National Park, Gullfoss Waterfall, and the geothermal geysers.

-You could also stop in at Lake Laugarvatn, the largest body of water in the national park.
-Here you have the chance to relax in the hot spring waters at Laugarvatn Fontana spa and unwind after being on the road.
+You could also stop at Lake Laugarvatn, the largest body of water in the national park.
+Here, you can relax in the hot spring waters at Laugarvatn Fontana spa and unwind after being on the road.

 - Related: Your guide to glaciers in Iceland.